 Speedway Crowns Five Champions in Season Finale

 Kankakee County Speedway crowned all five of it's divisions this past Friday night but for one champion it didn't become official until late Monday afternoon.
-Torin Mettile of Cullom, IL was clearly the car to beat all year in the UMP Pro Late Model division, having secured (8) eight feature wins along the way to win second consecutive track championship, this one in memory of his late grandfather Dick Nelson, who passed away this past off-season but not before seeing his grandson garner top honors at this past season's awards banquet.
+Torin Mettile of Cullom, IL was clearly the car to beat all year in the UMP Pro Late Model division, having secured (8) eight feature wins along the way to win second consecutive track championship, this one in memory of his late grandfather Dick Turner, who passed away this past off-season but not before seeing his grandson garner top honors at this past season's awards banquet.
 Finishing second was Mike Marden 160 points back while Phil Line was outdistanced by 176 points.

 In the UMP Modified division, newcomer Mike Learman of Woodstock, IL claimed his first title despite only one feature win throughout the whole season.
 Learman was simply a model of consistency finishing in the top five nearly every night out and even impressed when the top modified drivers in the region would come to visit.
 Heading into the final night, Learman held a 28 point lead of runner-up Jason Hastings and took care of business on the season's final night while Hastings struggled to make a charge.
 In the end, Hastings fell 34 points short of triumph while part-time competitor Jamie Lomax leaped to third 150 points back with a pair of September victories.